Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/README.md

    * **ColorSpace and ColorHunt**: The color palette used in the project was created on these websites.
    * **Asana**: Used for creating and storing user stories, and to keep track of the development process.
    * **Pexels**: For post images.
-   * **Icons8**: For the homepage drawing.
+   * **Icons8**: For the homepage and logbook drawings.

 ## **9. Credits**
 ### 9.1 *Credits*
 All code was written by me personally.
 However, during the development process I relied considerably on the Code Institute *I Think Therefore I Blog* walkthrough project and Corey Schafer's Django tutorials.
 ### 9.2 *Content*
 The entirety of the content found on the website has been created by me personally.
-I drew from my personal experiences as a new scuba diver to create the text found in the two posts by the website creators, while creating other content for the remaining posts.
+I drew from my personal experiences as a new scuba diver to create the text found in the two posts by the website creators and the logged dive by The_Gang user/admin, while creating other content for the remaining posts.
 ### 9.3 *Media*
 All the images displayed on the website were downloaded from Unsplash.com and Pexels.com.
 Here follows the list of the photographers whose work has made this project possible:
    * *Welcome to our blog!* photo by Pixabay